theMHD-120/JSLP-Javascript-Learning-Package/README.md

             - HTML

-            - CSS (not too necessary)

             - Fundamental of computer and programming

+        Better to be familiar with:

+            - CSS

-            - It is better to be a little Familiar with a programming language
+            - Basics of a programming language

 ||| JLP - by theMHD |||